leefuller23/www/content/qtflix.md

 Family and friends are welcome to request accounts.
 Talk to Lee or Rachel.

-Public access is not an option.

 ## Getting Started

-Easiest way to get started on TV, Games Console + PC/Laptop
+The easiest way to get started on TV, Games Console + PC/Laptop

-**Copy/paste or type this entire URL including https:// into the device's built-in Web browser:**
+**Copy/paste or type this entire URL including https:// into your device's built-in Web browser:**

 ```
 https://emby.qtnet.leefuller.io